CSCfi/notebooks-public-images/README.md

 # notebooks-public-images

-Images for notebooks.csc.fi that are available for all authenticated users.
+Images for notebooks.csc.fi that are publicly available.
+Each image is contained in its own subdirectory.

+## Building locally

+TBA